Resveratrol, an Excellent Shield for the Brain

 - Activates certain regulatory genes present in different organisms, which protect it from different diseases.

-- I can act as an anti-estrogen, or rather, it can deactivate genes regulated by estrogen by helping eliminate certain types of cancer.
+- It can deactivate genes regulated by estrogen by helping eliminate certain types of cancer.

 - In vitro act on multiple molecular objects and has positive effects on breast cells, skin cells, and prostate and digestive system cells.

-- In high doses it significantly lowers blood sugar levels.
+- High doses it significantly lowers blood sugar levels.

-- In experiment animals it improves physical capacity.
+- In experiment with animals it improves physical capacity.

-- Provokes an increase in fatty acid oxidation, mitochondrial biogenesis, mitochondrial respiration, and gluconeogenesis, or rather, it has neuroprotector properties.
+- Provokes an increase in fatty acid oxidation, mitochondrial respiration, and creation of glucose, or rather, it has properties that protect your neurons.

 It is currently being studied if Resveratrol can: